 Cruise ships in Huatulco Mexico dock at a dedicated pier near the town.
 At a relatively short distance from the cruise port () approx 20-min easy walk to the south) is located La Crucecita, popular with its hand-made Mexican folk art sculptures "Alebrijes".
 Taxis at the docking pier are also available.

 Port Huatulco cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Huatulco, Mexico Riviera.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Huatulco, La Crucecita, Mexico Riviera.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |5 January, 2022|

 |7 January, 2022|

 |25 January, 2022|

 - Cruise Industry